“that you may walk worthy of the Lord, fully pleasing Him, being fruitful in every good work and increasing in the knowledge of God;”

 We cannot come into eternal life by good works (Rom.
 4:5; Eph.
 2:8,9).
 If a person tries to curry brownie points with God to placate an angry God, he has missed the point of Christianity.
-The message of Christianity is that God IS placated by the death of Christ.
+The message of Christianity is that the death of Christ ALREADY placated God.
 Good works are the FRUIT, not the ROOT of salvation (Eph.
 2:10; Titus 2:14; 3:8).
 God expects us to demonstrate to others that we have a personal relationship with him.
 Are you willing to serve God on earth (Joshua 24:15; Dan.
 6:20; Rom.
 1:9; 14:18; 1 Thes 1:9,10)?

 Are you involved in the things of Christ?
 It will be a rude awakening for some of God’s people when they stand before the Judgment Seat of Christ.
 Our generation is infected with the erroneous idea that pervades Christianity that we hire a pastor and staff to do all the work while the congregation sits, observes, and criticizes.
 When we stand at the Judgment Seat, we will be accountable for the gifts and abilities God has given us.
 God does not have two standards, one for the pulpit and one for the pew.
 There is no one brand of Christianity for the plumber and one for the preacher.
 God expects all Christians to do ministry (Eph 4:11,12).